Raff Law: Acting

-He appears in The Hat, a 2020 short film starring Raff with his father Jude Law, which shot on an iPhone during the covid-19 pandemic lockdown, and has a musical score by Pete Townshend, and raised money for the Teenage Cancer Trust and Teen Cancer America.
-The short won the Spirit Of The Festival Award at the Raindance Film Festival in November 2020.
-It was the first time Raff and Jude had appeared on film together.
+Law appears in The Hat, a 2020 short film with his father Jude Law, which was shot on an iPhone during the COVID-19 pandemic lockdown.
+It has a musical score by Pete Townshend and raised money for the Teenage Cancer Trust and Teen Cancer America.
+The short won the Spirit of The Festival Award at the Raindance Film Festival in November 2020.
+It was the first time Law and his father had appeared on film together.

 Law appeared as Oliver Twist in the 2021 film Twist, a modern re-telling of the Dickens tale, with Michael Caine and Rita Ora.
-In April 2021 he was cast as Sgt.
+In April 2021, he was cast as Sgt.
 Ken Lemmons in the Apple TV+ series Masters of the Air as part of an ensemble cast including Austin Butler.

 Personal life

-He is the son of actors Jude Law and Sadie Frost.
-He has a sister called Iris and a brother called Rudy.
+He is the son of English actors Jude Law and Sadie Frost.
+He has a sister named Iris and a brother named Rudy.